StanislavBaraniuk/Recorner-program/README.md

 The program allows the user to apply one of the following functions:
 1. Character recognition using the lower unit is output.
-2. Clear the character bar.
+2. Clear the character bar.o8DwxWTac
 3. Opening a photo from a computer.
 4. Open the window to output the database:
 a.
 View Characters in the Database.